Core Developer Team Openings

 - Shaping the design and architecture of the overall tool suite collaboratively with the larger team.

 Beyond technical acumen, we value curiosity, initiative, persistence, cooperative problem-solving, and egalitarian decision-making.
 Humanitarians around the world will depend on your work every day.

 How to apply

-We seek contractors who desire a long-term relationship (ideally one year or more) and who can commit significant time to our project (at least twenty hours per week, or preferably full-time).
+We seek contractors who desire a long-term relationship (ideally one year or more) and who can commit significant time to our project (preferably around 35 hours per week).
 If your skills and schedule dovetail with our needs, and you are up for the challenging-yet-rewarding work of supporting humanitarians worldwide, please fill out this questionnaire to apply.